DawidKapka/brainfuck-compiler/README.md

-# Brainfuck-Compiler
+# Brainfuck-Interpreter

-### self-made brainfuck-compiler because I had nothing else to do
+### self-made brainfuck-interpreterbecause I had nothing else to do